asynts/writer/Notes/0021_cursor-disappears.md

     In my opinion, this strategy could work, but the code can't deal with it right now.
     In `Placer.place_word_group_in_current_line` we end up placing a space too much, I don't yet know why this happens.

+-   I suspect, this is because we split because of the cursor and create a node with no text in it which somehow still reserves space.

+-   I printed out the text before the cursor and somehow it includes a space:

+    ```none
+    text_before_cursor='in ' text_after_cursor=''
+    ```

+-   I tried creating a workaround by simply detecting this and not printing the space if it is the last chunk.
+    However, that is wrong and not only puts the cursor at the wrong position, but it also defeats the purpose of word groups.

+    Instead, I could introduce some sort of invariant but I can't think exactly what would work.

+-   This whole thing will not work if we use block formatting.
+    I think the trick here is to separate the cursor rendering from the text chunk that mentions the cursor.

+    We should keep track if the cursor should be rendered in front of the next chunk.
+    And if it's the last chunk, we manually place it after.

+    But this leaves the edge case where the cursor is within a text chunk.

+-   Here are all the edge cases that I can think of:

+    -   The cursor is at the start of the text excerpt ...

+        -   ... it is left bound (space at start).

+        -   ... it is right bound.

+    -   The cursor is at the end of the text excerpt ...

+        -   ... it is left bound.

+        -   ... it is right bound (space at end).

+    -   The cursor is within the text excerpt.

+-   Instead of doing any of this, I could do more work ahead of time doring the word group calculation and simply create a sequence of instructions that are used during rendering, like "put cursor here", not sure if that would help though.